Updated: March 29, 2023

-  Since buying a luxury property requires expertise, use an independent buyers agency.
-Goldcrest is a local buyers agent specializing in matching investors to their dream homes or properties for investment.
-Speak to a Goldcrest Advisor today and let’s get you moving forward in achieving your goals.
+Since buying a luxury Portugal property requires expertise, use an independent buyer’s agency.
+Goldcrest is a local buyer’s agent specializing in matching investors to their dream homes or properties for investment.
+Speak to a Goldcrest Advisor today and let’s get you moving forward in finding the perfect Portugal property for you.

 How to ensure you’re paying a fair value for real estate

-  When buying a luxury home, buyers will want to take the path of least resistance.
-The last thing luxury home buyers will want to do is to rush through the buying journey.
-Luxury homebuyers can ensure their purchase of a luxury home is a hitch-free decision by using the following tips below.
+When buying their dream luxury property, buyers will want to take the path of least resistance.
+The last thing luxury property buyers will want to do is to rush through the buying journey.
+Luxury homebuyers can ensure the purchase of their dream home is a hitch-free decision by using the following tips below.

 - Look at the comps.
 Look over a Comparative Market Analysis (CMA).
 An agent can help you with the process.

-  - Work with a great realtor who specializes in luxury home purchases and sales.
-They can help you find a luxury home.
-Realtors know the local areas where luxury homes are.
+- Work with a great realtor who specializes in luxury home sales and purchases.
+They know the local areas and can help you find the best luxury homes for sale in Portugal.
 They are familiar with the features, services, and tax rates of those communities.
-They can be your guide to find homes and provide information about the process of buying a luxury home.
+They can be your guide to finding the right Portugal property and provide information about the process of buying a luxury property.

-  - Pricing wise, think about how much you want the property in question
+- Pricing-wise, think about how much you want the luxury property in question

 - Get an appraisal

 The Algarve, Lisbon’s center, Quinta da Marinha, Guincho, Comporta, Tróia and Porto.
 These are the most popular places to look for prime luxury Portugal property.